 A bird’s feathers serve vital functions.

-You can think of molting as a bird’s way of changing clothes to get ready its next journey.
+You can think of molting as a bird’s way of changing clothes to get ready for the next season.

 This depends upon the species, but in most cases, molting takes between 5-12 weeks.